Technical Documentation : Connectors : Adding an AWS Glue (Data Catalog) Connection

 Rich Filters

-Starting with version 3.4.1, the connector embeds a rich filter mechanism that enables you to extract only specific tables or databases matching the criteria.
+Starting with version 3.4.1, the connector includes a rich filter mechanism that allows you to extract specific tables or databases based on defined criteria.

 Criteria